Pressure on a nerve for a long time is the most common cause of mononeuropathy.

 Usually, doctors can diagnose mononeuropathies based on symptoms and results of a physical examination.

 Electromyography and nerve conduction studies Electromyography and Nerve Conduction Studies Diagnostic procedures may be needed to confirm a diagnosis suggested by the medical history and neurologic examination.
-Electroencephalography (EEG) is a simple, painless procedure in which... read more are usually done to do the following:
+Imaging tests commonly used to diagnose nervous system (neurologic) disorders... read more are usually done to do the following:

 Rule out other possible causes